Braniff International Airways: Latin America route award

-After World War II, on May 19, 1946, the Civil Aeronautics Board (CAB) awarded Braniff routes to the Caribbean, Mexico, Central and South America, competing with Pan American-Grace Airways with this airline also being known as Panagra which Braniff would eventually acquire and merge with during the late 1960s.
-The Civil Aeronautics Board awarded Braniff a 7719 statute mile route from Dallas to Houston to Havana, Balboa, C.Z., Panama, Guayaquil, Lima, La Paz, Asunción, and then to Buenos Aires, Argentina, and also a route from Asunción to São Paulo and Rio de Janeiro, Brazil.
+After World War II, on May 19, 1946, the CAB awarded Braniff routes to the Caribbean, Mexico, and Central and South America, competing with Pan American-Grace Airways, with this airline also being known as Panagra, which Braniff would eventually acquire and merge with during the late 1960s.
+The CAB awarded Braniff a 7719 statute-mile route from Dallas to Houston to Havana, Balboa, C.Z., Panama, Guayaquil, Lima, La Paz, Asunción, and then to Buenos Aires, Argentina, and also a route from Asunción to São Paulo and Rio de Janeiro, Brazil.
 At that time, the airline changed its trade name to "Braniff International Airways" (the official corporate name remained Braniff Airways, Incorporated) and flights to South America via Cuba and Panama began on June 4, 1948, with a routing of Chicago – Kansas City – Dallas – Houston – Havana – Balboa, C.Z. – Guayaquil – Lima (Lima service did not begin until June 18, 1948).
 The route was then extended in February 1949 to La Paz and in March 1949, to Rio de Janeiro, Brazil.
-Douglas DC-4s and Douglas DC-6s flew to Rio; initially DC-3s flew Lima to La Paz.
-Braniff was the first airline authorized by the CAB to operate JATO or Jet Assisted Take-Off aircraft (DC-4) at La Paz.
+Douglas DC-4s and Douglas DC-6s flew to Rio; initially, DC-3s flew Lima to La Paz.
+Braniff was the first airline authorized by the CAB to operate jet-assisted take-off aircraft (DC-4s) at La Paz.

 Braniff inaugurated new service from Lima, Peru, to Rio de Janeiro, Brazil, with a stop at São Paulo, added in October 1950.
 Service was extended in March 1950 from La Paz to Asunción, Paraguay, and in May 1950 to Buenos Aires, Argentina.
 Argentine President Juan Perón and his famed wife Evita Perón participated in the festivities at the Palacio Casa Rosada in Buenos Aires.
-In October 1951 departures from Dallas became daily: three a week to Buenos Aires and four to Rio de Janeiro.
-Beginning in 1951, flights to South America stopped at Miami, but Braniff did not carry domestic passengers between Dallas and Houston and Miami.
+In October 1951, departures from Dallas became daily - three a week to Buenos Aires and four to Rio de Janeiro.
+Beginning in 1951, flights to South America stopped at Miami, but Braniff did not carry domestic passengers to or from Dallas or Houston to or from Miami.